Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *Caring Promiscuously and Experimentally (CPE)* for Violinist and Keyboardist (after C.P.E.
 Bach's *Empfindungen* and the Care Collective's *Care Manifesto*)

-*Fragments of a Lover's Discourse: Cento-Madrigali*, Book of Madrigals for SATTB, or SATB plus Instrumentalist (texts by Roland Barthes\*, Alain de Lille, Marianne Moore, Giordano Bruno, Octavio Paz\*, St. John of the Cross, Jaden Smith) - at least 35'
+*Fragments of a Lover's Discourse: Cento-Madrigali*, Book of Madrigals for SATTB, or SATB plus Instrumentalist (texts by Roland Barthes\*, Alain de Lille, Marianne Moore, Giordano Bruno, Octavio Paz\*, St. John of the Cross, Jaden Smith) - currently ~35' long

 \* texts used without permission